 To date, Fletcher’s Fund has donated 2000 bags to the first three units.
 The hope is to expand this project into every Paediatric Oncology Unit – that’s 21 units across England, Wales and Scotland – in the months and years to come.

 We looked at ways we can support the teenage units, specifically teenagers in isolation.
 We were keen to carry through our art and crafts theme rather than looking at electronic means of boredom busting and distraction.
 There are already fantastic charities that support teenagers with game consoles and similar devices.

 So we developed a range of bags, that are half art therapy and half self care.
 We have included some toiletries and self care items as a way of reminding the young person that their self worth is still as important as it was before they became a cancer patient.
 We wanted to remind them, in a small way, that their sense of self matters, and that they deserve to feel good.

 We include a plain bandana and a range of fabric pens or paint, for them to personalise their bandana and take ownership of their hair loss, should they want to.

 The arts and craft equipment is geared for their age range, and includes adult colouring book and puzzle book, a fiddle toy, pack of cards as well as the usual arty delights.
 We wanted to include these extras so the young person could be occupied and relax.

 To date we have donated 100 bags to Leeds Children’s Hospital, ward 33 and Great North Children’s Hospital, Ward 4.

-We are waiting for feedback from the staff on the ward and the families that receive the bags to determine how to continue the project, and how to expand it into the other units.
+As the feedback comes in from the staff on the ward and from the families who received those first bags, we’ll be deciding how best to continue the project and how to expand it into other units across the country.